-You will stay in a modern dorm, about a 10 minute walk from the college, that includes private room and bath with a shared living room and kitchen.
+You will stay in a modern suite in the city centre. about a 10 minute walk from the college, that includes private room and bath with a shared living room and kitchen.
 Ten minute walk to campus.

 |Billable costs are charged to your student account.
 They are due based on the Office of Student Financial Services and Cashiering payment schedule.
 Be sure to check your statements when they are available.|